-To prevent any further refunds from being seized make sure you don’t overpay your current taxes by using Form W-4 to adjust your withholding.
+But, at the least, to prevent any further refunds from being seized make sure you don’t overpay your current taxes by using Form W-4 to adjust your withholding.
 We need to investigate your case and prepare an Action Plan for you.
-You only have two years to retrieve any refunds you are due.
+You only have two years to retrieve any refunds you are due and only two years to recover any refunds taken.

 TaxHelpLaw repairs the old and new taxes to get refunds when due!
 Please follow the IRS Notice CP-39 Prep Steps and see Mr. Hopkins in Denver or Colorado Springs before proceeding!